DengLab-KI/scStalt/README.md

 We will load two dataset, b1_sub and b2_sub, which are two mosaic datasets:
-(1)b1_sub and b2_sub are two batches of cells that belong to the same simulated cell differentation process from step 1 to step 100; (codes for generating b1_sub and b2_sub is available in ) (2)b1_sub and b2_sub contains different cell stages.
-Here we have b1_sub containning cells from step 1-20, 40-60 and 80-100, whereas b2_sub containing cells from step 30-35 and 70-75 In this case, current trajectory inference (TI) methods could not infer differentiation stages for b2_sub.
-Meanwhile, current integration methods such as Seurat CCA, MNN or Harmony could not perfectly integrate b_sub1 and b_sub2 since they are mosaic.
+(1)b1_sub and b2_sub are two batches of cells that belong to the same simulated cell differentation process from step 1 to step 100;
+(2)b1_sub and b2_sub contains different cell stages.
+Here we have b1_sub containning cells from step 1-20, 40-60 and 80-100,
+   whereas b2_sub containing cells from step 30-35 and 70-75
+In this case, current trajectory inference (TI) methods could not infer differentiation stages for b2_sub.
+Meanwhile, current integration methods such as Seurat CCA, MNN or Harmony could not perfectly integrate b_sub1 and b_sub2 since they are non-representattive.
 For details, please refer to our [benchmark result](https://github.com/DengLab-KI/scStalt_BenchmarkingResult).

 ```{r loadpkg,echo=T,message=FALSE,warning=F}